Majority-Logic Decoding of Binary Locally Recoverable Codes: A Probabilistic Analysis: Locally Recoverable Codes with Availability

 In general, a local recovery set containing an \emph{even} number of errors yields a correct vote, whereas a recovery set containing an \emph{odd} number of errors yields an incorrect vote.
 Thus, the correctness of each vote depends only on the parity of the number of errors within the recovery set, not on the total number of errors.
 Consequently, majority-logic decoding can successfully correct certain error patterns that conventional bounded-distance decoding methods cannot, despite relying solely on local parity constraints.
-This observation motivates our probabilistic analysis of majority-logic decoding for $(r,t)_a$ LRCs over channels with independent bit flips and erasures, in terms of BER, BLER, and the number of correctable errors and erasures.
+This observation motivates our probabilistic analysis of majority-logic decoding for $(r,t)_a$ LRCs over channels with independent bit flips (also called crossovers) and erasures, in terms of BER, BLER, and the number of correctable errors and erasures.
+On a related note, another example of codes where error correction capability depends on error pattern and not on the number of errors itself is Single parity-check Product codes~\cite{product_code}.

+Following~\cite{RM_recursive_Dumer}, to define their error-correcting performance, we use the following definition.
+Given an infinite sequence of codes $A_i(n_i, d_i)$, we say that a decoding algorithm $\Psi$ has a \emph{threshold} sequence $\delta_i$ and a \emph{residual} sequence $\epsilon_i$ if for $n_i \rightarrow \infty$, $\Psi$ correctly decodes all but a vanishing fraction of error patterns of weight $\delta_i(1-\epsilon_i)$ or less.